runeheidtmann/fodbold/README.md

 This Node.js application generates custom images for soccer matches, including post-match results and pre-match information.
 Using the Express framework and the `canvas` library, the app dynamically creates images featuring soccer club logos, scores for concluded matches, or details (such as date, time, and venue) for upcoming matches.

+Call the api endpoints via get-requests and download the images to your system.

 ## Features

 - **Post-Match Results**: Generate images with the final score of the match.